Money Management Tips for Parents This School Season

 According to a report by the Department of Education, more than 27.7 million students are enrolled in private and public schools this year.
 The number has significantly increased as compared to last year’s 22.9 million, which also comprised of Kindergarten to Grade 12 students.

 If you are one of these students’ parents, it’s important to keep your finances straight to secure your child’s future.
-Apart from tuition, also consider your child’s allowance, miscellaneous, and other school-related expenses when setting a budget for education.
+Apart from building tuition, fund for your kid, also consider your child’s allowance, miscellaneous, and other school-related expenses when setting a budget for education.

 To have a better understanding of this, we interviewed three moms and asked them for money management tips this school season.
 See it below.